truenas/documentation/content/TruenasApps/AppSecurity/CloudflareTunnel.md

 ### Nextcloud Configuration

-Install the [Nextcloud]({{< relref "installnextcloudmedia.md" >}}) chart application.
+Install the [Nextcloud]({{< relref "installnextcloudmedia.md" >}}) **stable** application.

-The first application deployment may take a while and starts and stops multiple times.
+The first application deployment could take a while, and starts and stops multiple times.
 This is normal behavior.

 The [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/reverse_proxy_configuration.html) provides information on running Nextcloud behind a reverse proxy.
-Depending on the reverse proxy and its configuration, these settings may vary.
+Depending on the reverse proxy and its configuration, these settings might vary.
-For example, if you don't use a subdomain, but a path like *example.com/nextcloud*.
+For example, if you do not use a subdomain, but a path like *example.com/nextcloud*.

 If you want to access your application via subdomain (shown in this guide) two environment variables must be set in the Nextcloud application: [overwrite.cli.url](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/config_sample_php_parameters.html#overwrite-cli-url) and [overwritehost](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/config_sample_php_parameters.html#overwritehost).
-Additionally, you will need to clear the Host field under Nextcloud Configuration, otherwise the OVERWRITEHOST variable cannot be set.
+Additionally, you need to clear the **Host** field under **Nextcloud Configuration**, otherwise you cannot set the OVERWRITEHOST variable.

 Enter the two environment variables in **Name** as *OVERWRITECLIURL* and *OVERWRITEHOST*.

-Enter the address for the Cloudflare Tunnel, configured above in **Value**, for example *nextcloud.example.com*.
+Enter the address for the Cloudflare tunnel, configured above in **Value**, for example *nextcloud.example.com*.

 ### Testing the Cloudflare Tunnel